cezi/julianowe-eu/_works/pocketbudget.md

 # Three branches
 description8:
   title: Three branches
-  text1: "<p>The time for the first sketches began. </br>Our team divided work into three key branches of solutions.</br> With that we created the main user flow, including registration, configuration and entry of basic parameters and most importantly, three main paths <b>as means to provide a broad horizon for the user in strengthening their knowledge and control over finances</b>:
+  text1: "<p>The time for the first sketches began. </br>Our team divided work into three key branches of solutions.</br> With that we created the main user flow, including registration, configuration and entry of basic parameters and most importantly:<br> three main paths <b>as means to provide a broad horizon for the user in strengthening their knowledge and control over finances</b>:
 </p>"
   text2: "<p><b>• Browsing the learning tab: a way to educate yourself in fun, engaging way</b></br>
 <b>• Arranging a consultation with a financial adviser: for a extra help from professionals </b></br>